sjmyuan/sjmyuan.github.io/_posts/2019-01-02-oauth-introduction.md

 ![](https://aaronparecki.com/oauth-2-simplified/oauth-authorization-prompt.png)

-The Resouce Provider will do two things here
+The Resource Provider will do two things here

 * Authenticate your account
-* Request your concent to allow the third-party application to access the specified data
+* Request your consent to allow the third-party application to access the specified data

-Once we concent the access, the Resouce Provider will send the essential information to the third-party application, then it can access our data.
+Once we consent the access, the Resource Provider will send the essential information to the third-party application, then it can access our data.

-## How to send the concent information?
+## How to send the consent information?

-After we concent the access, the Resource Provider will use the redirect uri in the Client to notify the third-party application with the essential data. the content of data depends on which grant type we are using.
+After we consent the access, the Resource Provider will use the redirect uri in the Client to notify the third-party application with the essential data. the content of data depends on which grant type we are using.

 ### Implicit grant type